Isaiah 40 – Comfort and Strength for God’s People

 3. (6-8) The message of the voice in the wilderness.

 b.
-The message is the frailty of man: All flesh is grass.
-Isaiah thinks of the beautiful green grass covering the hills of Judah after the winter rains, and how quickly the grass dies and the hills are left brown and barren.
+All flesh is grass: The message is the frailty of man.
+Isaiah thinks of the beautiful green grass covering the hills of Judah after the winter rains, and how quickly the grass dies, and the hills are left brown and barren.
 This is how frail and weak man is.
-Even the beauty of man is fleeting, and passes as quickly as spring wildflowers (all its loveliness is like the flower of the field).
+Even the beauty of man is fleeting and passes as quickly as spring wildflowers (all its loveliness is like the flower of the field).

 i.
 The word of our God certainly has endured.
 It has survived centuries of manual transcription, of persecution, of ever changing philosophies, of all kinds of critics, of neglect both in the pulpit and in the pew, of doubt and disbelief – and still, the word of our God stands forever!

 ii.
 “Written on material that perishes, having to be copied and recopied for hundreds of years before the invention of the printing press, did not diminish its style, correctness, nor existence.
 The Bible, compared with other ancient writings, has more manuscript evidence than any ten pieces of classical literature combined.”
 (Josh McDowell, Evidence that Demands a Verdict)

 iii.
 In 303 A.D., the Roman Emperor Diocletian demanded that every copy of the Scriptures in the Roman Empire be burned.
 He failed, and 25 years later, the Roman Emperor Constantine commissioned a scholar named Eusebius to prepare 50 copies of the Bible at government expense.

 iv.
 Voltaire, the French skeptic and infidel who died in 1778, said that 100 years from his time, Christianity would be swept from existence and passed into history, and that the Bible would be a forgotten book.
 Only 50 years after his death, the Geneva Bible Society used his press and his house to produce stacks of Bibles.